We are a FRC team that mainly conists of junior high school and senior high school students in Chiba, Japan.

 ＜Want to know about FRC?→click here!＞

-Our current team captain, Kanon, was a former member of FRC Team 2500 Herobotics from MInneapolis, Minnesota and started SAKURA Tempesta in her hometown, Chiba, Japan, because she wanted to keep being involved in FRC after she came back to Japan.
+Our team founder, Kanon, was a former member of FRC Team 2500 Herobotics from MInneapolis, Minnesota and started SAKURA Tempesta in her hometown, Chiba, Japan, because she wanted to stay involved in FRC after she came back to Japan.

-We build our robot in 6-week-long building season that starts from the beginning of January every year.
-In off-season, we have workshops and join some outreach events.
-Also, we do crowdfunding and visit our sponsors all year around so that we can join the competitions.
-Unfortunately, there is no regional in Japan, so we join Hawaii regional in March.
+We build our robot in 6-week-long building season that starts from the first Saturday of January every year.
+In off-season, we have workshops and oraganize/particiapte in many outreach events.
+Also, we do crowdfunding and visit our sponsors all year round to compete at regionals and championship.
+Unfortunately, there is no regional in Japan, so we usually join Hawaii regional in March.
+In case we have successful funding, we compete at more than one regional.

 2017 10/12: Kit and Kickoff regisration opens.